 The Annual OBA Fundraiser will be a Cinco de Mayo Trivia Night this year!
 The event will be held on Sunday, May 5th from 6:00 to 9:00pm at Independence City Hall.
-Tickets are $50 and available via registration or at the door!
+Tickets are $50 and available via the link below or at the door!
 Tickets include a Mexican dinner, beverages and a fun night of trivia with the community!
+Must be 21 or over to attend.

 Funds raised help support 12AA team with participation expenses for the Cooperstown Dreams Park Tournament this summer as well as support OBA Facilities Fund.